cs-fullstack-master/code-concepts-assessment-3-dotnet/README.md

 `Bank Account Details Page`
   - Should display the `AccountNumber`, `AccountType`, `AccountName`, and `AccountBalance` (read only)
-  - A form that allows the User to enter an amount to add or subtract from the account balance (i.e. positive number for deposit or negative number for withdrawal)
+  - Should include a form that allows the User to enter an amount to add or subtract from the account balance (i.e. positive number for deposit or negative number for withdrawal)
   - A button for submission of the data from the form
   - Submitting a **valid** form should update account and return to the list of accounts